ultimate-notion/ultimate-notion/docs/usage/db_advanced.md

     database already exists.
 Thus the order of creating the databases from the schemas is important.

-All available column database are provided by [ColType], which is just a namespace for the various column types defined in [schema].
-Column types with the class variable `allowed_at_creation` set to `False` are currently not supported by the Notion API. when creating a new database.
+All available types of a database property are provided by [PropType], which is just a namespace for the various property types defined in [schema].
+Property types with the class variable `allowed_at_creation` set to `False` are currently not supported by the Notion API. when creating a new database.